When you spend $50 or more (Not Including Tax)!

 If planted this spring it will bloom September to November about the same time that the perennial Maximilian Sunflower is blooming.
 It is easy to tell the two apart.

 Swamp Sunflower has a dark purplish center and reddish purple stems and skinny willowy leaves while Maximilian Sunflower will have yellow centered flowers and larger leaves.

 The flowers of Swamp Sunflower are 2 to 3 inches across and are smaller than the other species in the sunflower family.

 Blooms in October, perennial.
 For best results, plant in June.

 Swamp Sunflower American Native Wildflower 100 Open Pollinated Seeds

 Sow this seed thickly to allow for a succession of blooms for a six-month period.
 Single plants may be in flower for two months then go to seed.
 They look great on a rocky slope.

 This is one of the showiest wildflowers for the fall.
 Its range is Canada to Mexico and is abundant over the western portions of Texas.
 Grows to a height of 4 to 16 inches.

-Blooms May to October, Annual; for best results plant in the fall.
+Blooms from May to October, annual.
+For best results, plant in the fall.

-Native American Wildflower Tahoka Daisy 100 Open Pollinated Seeds
+Tahoka Daisy American Native Wildflower 500 Open Pollinated Seeds

 White Prairie Clover is a native legume that possesses the ability to take nitrogen from the air and capture it on its roots into nodules.